Case Study - Dyson NL

 +5.8% Conversion Rate

-Dyson NL strove for two key goals: to penetrate the Belgian market and increase direct-to-consumer (D2C) sales.
+Dyson NL strove for two key goals: to penetrate the Belgian market and increase D2C sales.
 The efforts to increase their presence in the Belgian market were falling short.
-The culture and needs of their Belgian consumers greatly contrasted those of their Dutch consumers.
-Dyson NL was looking to gain more insight into the psychographic makeup of their Belgian and Dutch customers to serve them more targeted messages.
+The culture, needs, and product discovery behavior of their Belgian consumers greatly contrasted those of their Dutch consumers.
+Dyson NL was looking to gain more insight into the psychological makeup of their Belgian and Dutch customers to guide them through their shopping journeys with more targeted messages.
 At the same time, Dyson NL sought to create less dependence on their retailer partners.
-By establishing stronger relationships directly with their customers, they hoped to provide superior customer experiences that facilitate greater customer loyalty.
-To serve these needs, Dyson NL strove to increase their direct sales by communicating more relevant messages to their webshop shoppers.
+By establishing stronger relationships directly with their customers, they hoped to provide superior customer journey experiences through a guided selling approach.
+To serve these needs, Dyson NL strove to increase their direct sales by communicating more relevant messages to their eCommerce shoppers.

 We were surprised at the results of Crobox, especially when it came to country differences.
 Strategies we thought wouldn’t work in Belgium did, and those that we thought would work didn’t.
 It was all very interesting to see and understand!

-Together with Crobox, Dyson implemented Dynamic Messages on their webshop.
-First, they implemented Dynamic Badges promoting Behavioral Nudges on the product listing page (PLP) to increase the click-through rate to the product detail page and generate customer insights.
+Together with Crobox, Dyson implemented Dynamic Messaging on their webshop.
+First, they implemented Product Badges promoting Behavioral Messages on the PLP to increase the click-through rate to the product detail page and generate customer insights.
 Dynamic Badges on the PLP promoted messages that highlighted Authority, Scarcity, Social Proof, and Product Attribute messages.
-The insights generated from the badges were reused to improve the product detail page (PDP).
-These messages used the best performing behavioral principles (e.g., Authority) to drive purchase behavior in the form of Dynamic Notifications.
+The insights generated from the badges were reused to improve the PDP.
+These messages used the best performing behavioral principles (e.g., Authority) to drive purchase behavior in the form of Smart Notifications.

 Dynamic Badges to collect data and increase CTR